pzac/blamer/README.md

 # Blamer

-This is a CLI application to help you investigate the history of a file, following its git history.
+A CLI application to help you investigate the history of a file, following its git history.

+When you run `git blame` on a file, maybe interested in a specific line, you often stumble on changes that are not interesting, such as whitespace updates or autoformatting, and you want to jump to the previous update.
+It's a common operation, but annoying to do on the command line (or via Github's "previous changes" links).
+This tool gives you a quick way to do it locally.

 It's been built with extensive LLM help.